-I t’s that time of year again.
-The time when everyone makes a bigger show of talking about gratitude.
 I’m sure you’ve heard it before, but gratitude isn’t just a dish served on Thanksgiving.
 No, darling, an active gratitude practice can help you re-wire your brain and support you in creating a life that you love.

 Once November is over, though, most folks will stop creating Facebook Status posts about gratitude (and likely go back to feeling a little less joyful).